johnyeryck/Game_Page/README.md

 ```
 On root run:

+npm install

-'npm install' for dependences from backend and frontend
+for dependences from backend and frontend

-run 'npm run dev' for run fullstack aplication
+npm run dev :  for run fullstack aplication